SQam/GEM_Website/styleguide.md

   </label>
 </fieldset>
 ```
-**Each fieldset contains a set of labels, each of which holds an input and label pair.
-Each fieldset must have a legend which serves as a heading.*

-**Input validation should not be defined in the markup.
+Input validation should not be defined in the markup.
 Rather, it should live in JavaScript.
 The reason for this is the idea of "Separation of Concerns".
-The HTML only serves as markup, not logic.*
+The HTML only serves as markup, not logic.

 ## Indentation
 Don't indent inside html, body, script, or style.
 Indent inside head and all other elements.